This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Fresh Mango Salsa has become a quick favorite around our house.
-This colorful dish is bursting with flavor and easy to prepare.
-I love this with chips and on top of Jerk Baked Tofu with Coconut White Rice for a quick weeknight meal.
+This colorful dish bursts with flavor and is easy to prepare.
+I love this with chips and on top of Jerk Baked Tofu with Coconut White Rice or on top of Jackfruit Tacos for a quick weeknight meal.

 The cucumber adds crunch and texture.
 If you're sensitive to nightshades, you can leave the red bell pepper out and add more cucumber.
 And if you're one of those cilantro haters, use basil or parsley instead.
 This is truly a salsa for all!